msv-lab/angelix/doc/TestAbstraction.md

 # Test Abstraction #

 Real-world C programs use various test frameworks.
 Often testing scenarious are expressed using a combination of small C programs and Bash/Perl scripts.
 Angelix requires extracting expected outputs from tests to perform semantics analysis.
-To do so, it provides a test framework abstraction that can be relatively easy injected into exising test harness.
+To do so, it provides a test framework abstraction that can be injected into exising test harness.

 To abstract over test framework, Angelix require the following: